 Not many people who call themselves economists can claim such a wide-ranging background, but nor can many economists reason so charismatically and so effectively when pressed.
 As Anne C. Heller wrote of Ayn Rand’s style of debate, “With irrefutable logic, she transformed what [George Reisman] thought were self-evident propositions into absurdities.”
 We profiled Rand HERE; Sowell had a knack for doing the same, but has had more opportunities to do so under the bright lights of television cameras.

 As they say, the dinosaurs looked at Chuck Norris wrong once — and you know what happened to them.
 Well, Thomas Sowell was caught off guard once, when asked (toward the end of this clip), what he would replace the Federal Reserve with.
 You know what happened:

 Finally, Sowell’s thoughts on the subject of race are worth including.
 En route to becoming the go-to black academic for conservative media outlets, as the Washington Post called him, Sowell has neither shied from his race nor used it as a bully pulpit, but instead has championed civil rights and equality — from an anti-government, libertarian perspective — and argued against seemingly progressive ideologies on race.

-At 91 years young, Sowell and his legacy are still going strong.
+Now in his 90s, Sowell and his legacy are still going strong.
 Given his fondness for and study of children (particularly those with Einstein Syndrome, a term he coined to describe bright children who start talking late), he surely is proud to know that there’s a new children’s book about him called Thomas Sowell: A Self-Made Man.